 - The seizure type(s) and epilepsy syndrome, aetiology, and co-morbidity should be determined.

 - If there is diagnostic uncertainty, individuals should be referred to tertiary services soon (within 4 weeks) for further assessment.

-- Age of onset: Peak age: 3-7 months, 90% present in first year, rare after 18 months of age
+- Age of onset: Peak age: 3-7 months, 90% present in the first year, rare after 18 months of age.

-- Aetiology: The etiologies in about 50% of cases are prenatal (malformations, intrauterine insults, neurocutaneous syndromes - including Tuberous Sclerosis, metabolic and genetic disorders)
+The aetiologies in about 50% of cases are prenatal (malformations, intrauterine insults, neurocutaneous syndromes - including Tuberous Sclerosis, metabolic and genetic disorders).

 - Hypoxic Ischemic Encephalopathy (HIE): Prolonged depression of EEG over 21 days of age in term or near-term infants with HIE is a valuable predictor of later development of Infantile Spasms.

 - Mitochondrial disorders: Spasms are the most common presenting seizure type in children with probable and definite mitochondrial disease.